PaceCodes/GithubHax/contribHack-python/README.md

 ## Make a custom pattern
 * Your pattern file is like a grid with dimensions of 7\*X. (7 rows and X>0 columns)
 * Each cell in the grid represents number of commits to be made on a day.
-* Look at patterns/hireme for reference.

-## Future Additions:
-* A GUI tool which helps in creating customized patterns.